 If you reimburse the seller for real estate taxes the seller paid for you, you can usually deduct that amount.
-Do not include that amount in the basis of the property.
+Do not include that amount in your basis in the property.

 Settlement fees and other costs.
 Settlement fees and closing costs that are for buying the property are part of your basis in the property.
 These include: